microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-00.md

   - `gpt-4`
   - `gpt-35-turbo`
   - `text-embedding-ada-002`

-    - **NOTE:** A couple of challenges may require a few additional prerequisites so be sure to check those out in the respective challenges.
+#### Setup Jupyter Notebooks Configuration File

+The code in the Jupyter notebooks retrieve their configuration values from environment variables configured in a `.env` file.
+Some of these configuration values are secrets (such as the key to access your Azure OpenAI resource).

+**NOTE:** A `.env` file should never be stored in a Git repo.
+Therefore, we have provided a sample file named `.env.sample` that contains a list of environment variables required by the Jupyter notebooks.

+You will find the `.env.sample` file in the root of the codespace.
+If you are working on your local workstation, you will find the `.env.sample` file in the root of the folder where you have unpacked the student `Resources.zip` file.

+- Rename the file from `.env.sample` to `.env`.
 - Add required credentials of Azure resources in the `.env` file.
-  - GitHub Codespaces: You will find the `.env` file in the root of the codespace.
-  - Local workstation: You will find the `.env` file in the root of the folder where you have unpacked the student resource package.

   **HINT:** You can get these credentials through the Azure Portal within your AOAI resource.
 Click on `Keys and Endpoint` from the dropdown menu on the left side.

   **TIP:** Learn more about using `.env` files [here](https://dev.to/edgar_montano/how-to-setup-env-in-python-4a83#:~:text=How%20to%20setup%20a%20.env%20file%201%201.To,file%20using%20the%20following%20format%3A%20...%20More%20items).

 **NOTE:** Additional Azure resources such as Azure Form Recognizer (a.k.a.
 Azure Document Intelligence) and Azure Cognitive Search (a.k.a.
 Azure AI Search) will be required for later challenges.
+You can add these values to the `.env` file later as you progress through the challenges.

+**NOTE:** We have also provided a `.gitignore` file that should prevent you from accidentally committing your renamed `.env` file to a Git repo during this hack.

+**NOTE:** On MacOS, files that start with a `.` are hidden files and are not viewable in Finder when browsing the file system.
+They will be visible in both VS Code or GitHub Codespaces.

 ## Success Criteria